protocolbuffers/protocolbuffers.github.io/content/programming-guides/proto2.md

     ```

 *   `cc_generic_services`, `java_generic_services`, `py_generic_services` (file
-    options): Whether or not the protocol buffer compiler should generate
+    options): **Generic services are deprecated.** Whether or not the protocol
-    abstract service code based on [services definitions](#services) in C++,
+    buffer compiler should generate abstract service code based on
-    Java, and Python, respectively.
+    [services definitions](#services) in C++, Java, and Python, respectively.
     For legacy reasons, these default to `true`.
-    However, as of version 2.3.0 (January 2010), it is considered preferable for
+However, as of version 2.3.0
+    (January 2010), it is considered preferable for RPC implementations to
-    RPC implementations to provide
+    provide
     [code generator plugins](/reference/cpp/api-docs/google.protobuf.compiler.plugin.pb)
     to generate code more specific to each system, rather than rely on the
     "abstract" services.